Part 6: Tasks

 Combined Test Reports

-You can print the report for each test performed directly from the "Combined Test" page or once you return to the main Tasks page, click on the "Reports" button to view the test results report.
+You can print the report for each test performed directly from the "Combined Test" pop-up window or once you return to the main Tasks page, click on the "Reports" button to view the test results report.

 6.4.
 ADP/ACP Test